FredHutch/tfcb_2022/homeworks/homework03/README.md

 **Instructions:**
 - Update your clone of the class website on your computer.
 - Navigate to the `homeworks/homework03` directory, launch the notebook (`ipynb` file), and add your code to answer each question.
 Please note that your notebook needs to access the `data` directory in the class repository in order for the included code to run.
-- Take advantage of the code chunks included at the bottom of the page!
+- Make sure your entire notebook is executable, and has been executed in order.
-- Make sure your entire notebook is executable, and has been executed in order (in the "Cell" menu, select "Run All")
+- Upload the final notebook to canvas.